-Figure~\ref{fig:hitting_time_ratio} shows that the random walk requires longer expected hitting times than the IID baseline, except for the special case $m=1$, where the random walk can reach the target in a single step, resulting in $\mathbb{E}_{1}[\tau_0^{\mathrm{RW}}] = \binom{n}{k} - 1$, which is slightly smaller than the IID baseline.
-This reflects a trivial local advantage that disappears once the process is more than one step away from the target.
+Figure~\ref{fig:hitting_time_ratio} shows that the random walk requires longer expected hitting times than the IID baseline, except for the special case $m=1$, where the random walk can reach the target in a single step, resulting in $\mathbb{E}_{1}[\tau_0^{\mathrm{RW}}] = \binom{n}{k} - 1$.
+This reflects the fact that, at distance $m=1$, the random walk can reach the target in a single step.
 Moreover, the ratio is largely insensitive to the initial distance $m$ for $m \ge 2$.
-This observation indicates that once the process is more than one step away from the target, the dominant effect is not the initial geometric proximity itself, but trajectory-level bias induced by the asymmetry of local transitions.
+This observation indicates that, once the process is separated from the target, the dominant factor governing the hitting time is not geometric proximity, but the transition-induced bias in the trajectory dynamics.

 Notably, both processes share the same stationary distribution, yet exhibit fundamentally different hitting-time behavior.
-Thus, the comparison with IID sampling shows that optimization difficulty is not determined by the rarity of the target alone.
-Rather, locality imposes structural constraints on transitions, resulting in a trajectory distribution that differs fundamentally from that of IID sampling and leading to an additional hitting-time cost beyond the combinatorial baseline.
-This provides a concrete illustration that state-based properties such as multiplicity are insufficient to characterize search dynamics, and that locality plays a fundamental role in shaping trajectory behavior.
+This shows that optimization difficulty is not determined by the rarity of the target alone.
+Rather, locality imposes structural constraints on transitions, leading to trajectory behavior that differs fundamentally from that of IID sampling and results in an additional hitting-time cost beyond the combinatorial baseline.